ebourg/StrataDocs/pages/docs/reference_docs/docs.md

 {% include macros.html %}

-{{note}} Strata 0.16 is a next-generation technology preview release.
-Please be aware that the APIs, features and extension points described in this documentation may be subject to change. {{end}}
+This is the home page for reference documentation about Strata, the open source market risk library from OpenGamma.

-## Overview
+## Modules

 The Strata codebase consists of a number of modules.
 Detailed reference documentation on each module will expand over time.